1950s Sunglasses: How Cat-Eye & Wayfarers Defined the Era

 Why Did 1950s Sunglasses Become So Iconic?

 Sunglasses are not just a tool to shield the eyes from the sun but also provide a strong fashion statement and a method of personal expression.
 In the 1950s sunglasses changed, as did eyeglasses in general, from being just a tool to something more.
 Women began to wear shapes that drew attention to the eye, and men found styles that were bold and comfortable.
-Classic styles and shapes were formed, as well as fast fashion version which fell out of popularity quickly.
+Classic styles and shapes were formed, as well as fast fashion versions, which fell out of popularity quickly.

 Women's Sunglasses in the 50s: Cat-Eye, Color, and Glamour